industrial-edge/Performance-Analytics/docs/Installation.md

 When you have created steps for the asset in the Data Service and when you have defined the limits then the step time analysis is automatically displayed in the "Step time analysis" dashboard.

-With the help of the "Overview" screen you can get all information of the sequences of a specific product for a specified time period.
+With the help of the "Overview" screen you can get all information about the sequences of a specific product for a specified time period.
 When the step is gray the step time is within the defined limits.
-A red displayed step is a step which is toutside the defined limits.
+A step displayed in red is outside the defined limits.

 ![Performance Insight Overview](graphics/PerformanceInsight_Overview.png)